-Domestic borders - (changes relating to NSW border closure)
+Domestic borders - (changes relating to border closures)

 The Queensland border is closed to anyone who has been in a COVID-19 hotspot in the last 14 days or since the hotspot was declared (whichever is shorter).
-Currently specific parts of New South Wales are hotspots.
+Information regarding current hotspots can be accessed here hotspots.

 Queensland Health has clarified quarantine arrangements for New Zealanders entering Australia.
 From Wednesday 16 December :